Graph restricted tensors: building blocks for holographic networks: Concluding remarks

 In this work we proposed such a general construction of graph restricted tensors and analyzed in detail two specific examples: imperfect pentagonal and hexagonal tensors for $D=2$.
 By imposing symmetry requirements on the tensors, it was possible to obtain relatively small sets of equations for the independent components of the tensor.

 In these two concrete examples it was possible to find exact solutions for the explicit form of the tensors corresponding to pure states of 5 and 7 qubits.
 They take the form of one-parameter families of tensors, and isolated points.
 However, this list is not known to be complete.
-The results we obtained allowed us to establish analytically the correlation functions and scaling exponents for the corresponding tensor network model of the holographic principle.
+The results we obtained allowed us to establish analytically the correlation functions and scaling exponents for the corresponding tensor network model of the holographic principle. {Furthermore, we also propose a family of tensors with larger local dimensions satisfying above-mentioned requirements.}

 It is known that for the 7-qubit system there are no AME states \cite{AME-7qbits-nogo}.
-Therefore, there is a huge interest in finding strongly entangled states in this system with some extremal properties \cite{borras2007, AMEcomb1, tapiador2009, zha2013,Zhi:2022anp}.
+Therefore, there is a huge interest in finding strongly entangled states in this system with some extremal properties \cite{borras2007, AMEcomb1, tapiador2009, zha2013,Zhi:2022anp, TSFMMPPZ_26}.
 Hence, the present work provides a contribution to this subject, as we identified 7-qubit states determined by tensors \eqref{aT}, \eqref{ak}, for which 6 partial traces over 4 selected subsystems are maximally mixed and it enjoys a desired rotational symmetry.

 Extending the list of analytically solvable models requires further work.
 Moreover, it would be interesting to find analytical bounds for the minimal values of the scaling exponents.
 This issue will be relevant in future searches for holographic models applicable to low dimensional conformal field theories.